A tale of three AIs, chapter 3: artificial intelligence that actually delivers results

 Most artificial intelligence (what we’ve previously described as “basic”) works only from data pre-programmed into it.
 This allows it to perform simple, helpful tasks, but it can’t do anything more than what it is designed to do.
 By arming it with industry intelligence as well as situational context, advanced AI is capable of moving beyond this basic level.

 An example of this is image recognition software.
 According to TheNextWeb, image recognition “gives a machine the ability to interpret the input received through computer vision and categorize what it ‘sees.’”
 It further explains, “the way image recognition works, typically, involves the creation of a neural network that processes the individual pixels of an image.
 Researchers feed these networks as many pre-labeled images as they can, in order to ‘teach’ them how to recognize similar images.”
 It is only through humans manually embedding their own knowledge that image recognition software has been able to improve to the level it is at now.

 AI that’s autonomous, not simply automated

 As a direct result of image technology becoming more advanced, autonomous vehicles are now a reality.
 Autonomous cars use computer vision to identify road signs, other vehicles, pedestrians, and obstacles on the road.
 Similarly, when it comes to achieving real business results, you want a software solution that’s autonomous.
-An autonomous AI solution is more than just a cool-sounding buzzword or basic automated AI (we’re talking to you, chatbots ).
+An autonomous AI solution is more than just a cool-sounding buzzword or basic automated AI.